vangork/objectscale-client/README.md

 # ObjectScale-Client

-This repo demonstrate how to binding Rust based ObjectScale Management Client to other languages safely and productively
+This repo provides a rust client for Dell ObjectScale for Identity and Access Management (IAM), bucket, multi-tenancy management.

-It generates Rust FFI bindings to golang & python libraries.
+It also contains Rust FFI bindings for golang & python clients.

+## Examples

+Some examples for each languages:

 ### rust